cainky/kylecain.me/content/post/tech-debt/index.md

 ## Understanding Tech Debt

-Tech debt, also known as technical debt, refers to the implied cost of additional work caused by choosing an easy, faster, and often inadequate solution over a robust and sustainable one.
-This choice may save time and resources in the short term, but like financial debt, if not managed correctly, the interest keeps piling up, leading to a monumental task down the line.
+Technical debt is like taking a shortcut in developing technology.
+It's when a quick and easy solution is chosen instead of a more thorough and sustainable one.
+While this might save time and effort at first, it's similar to financial debt: if it's not handled properly, the 'interest' – in the form of extra work – builds up.
+Over time, this can turn into a huge challenge to fix.

 ## The Unquantifiable Costs: Reading Between The Lines